-But lets take a step back!
+But let’s take a step back!

 The band actually joins us from Lodi, but in Italy, not California.
 The band states that their Southern Rock prowess was picked up when backpacking across the Southern States in the US of A. Well, hells bells!
 That is some pick-up indeed.
 Smokey Fingers have been around since 2008 and produced a first EP Columbus Way in 2011.

 I always love it when people try to pass the Italian backcountry for the American South.
 But hey, well done nevertheless.
-Gorilla Pulp did this already once in Peyote Queen and were famously called out by the trademark garbage bins prevalent in Italy.
+Gorilla Pulp did this already once in Peyote Queen, and they were famously called out by the trademark garbage bins so prevalent in Italy.
 But more to that later.